Always Be Picnicking

 pocket_knife_and_charcuterie_duo_.jpg

-In this car picnic scenario, the provisions come from the grocery store or farmers market.
+In the car picnic scenario, the provisions come straight from the grocery store or farmers market.
 You'll enjoy the picnic from inside the car because you are out in the vineyard or on a road trip stopped at a pretty lookout and or you’re in Seattle and big surprise, it’s raining.

-CAR PICNIC MENU
+CAR PICNIC MENU BREAKFAST SERVED ALL DAY

-• salami
+• yogurt

 The concept is to minimize the mess, minimize condiments, but it’s more civilized than eating cheetos while driving (ask me how I know).